 An interesting explanation is The Seaquake theory by Captain Williams.
 He has a lot of information, and a very well presented website.

 BUT a seismic event may not be such a new idea, as in a letter from the Servico Meteorologico Açores in reply to an inquiry from Charles Edey Fay, they conclude "There was no record of any earthquake." so this question must have been considered, and rejected in 1942.

 A friend gave me a tape of a dramatisation of the story, based on a recent book, produced by BBC Radio 4.

 My opinion is the BBC dramatisation does not do justice to either Captain Briggs, or the Captain and crew of the 'Dei Gratia', and is inaccurate in a number of details, for instance it states the alcohol cargo was for "the manufacture of paint".
-It suggests that the Court in Gibraltar believed foul play had taken place, Mr Solly Flood, clearly believed that, but the court did not, Indeed the court record concludes:
+It suggests that the Court in Gibraltar believed foul play had taken place.
+Mr Frederick Solly Flood, clearly believed that, but the court did not.
+Indeed the court record concludes:-